 The corporation, once incorporated, is considered a not-for-profit corporation for state law purposes.
 However, the corporation will be considered a taxable corporation for both federal and state law purposes unless it applies for recognition of its tax-exempt status with the IRS and obtains an IRS determination letter.
-In order to apply for tax-exempt status under Code section 501(c)(3), the corporation must submit a completed Form 1023 - Application for Recognition of Exemption (available at www.irs.gov).
+In order to apply for tax-exempt status under Code section 501(c)(3), the corporation must submit to the IRS a completed Form 1023 - Application for Recognition of Exemption (available at www.irs.gov).
 The IRS will not process an incomplete application, so the application should be reviewed carefully to make sure it is complete and signed by an authorized director or officer.

 If the Form 1023 is filed within 27 months of the date of the corporation's incorporation, its tax-exempt status will be retroactive to its date of incorporation.
 This is important for a corporation that wishes to accept contributions prior to receipt of its IRS determination letter.
+Some areas to be aware of when completing the Form 1023: